-Download the docker-compose files if you want to pull paperless from Docker Hub.
+Download the dockerfiles archive if you want to pull paperless from Docker Hub.

 In contrast to paperless, the recommended way to get and update paperless-ng is not to pull the entire git repository.
 Paperless-ng includes artifacts that need to be compiled, and that’s already done for you in the release.